 “Part of my research work has been about looking at how these costumes were being used to express personal and social identity for the wearer, with women in particular who used these garments as a form of creative expression.

 “Unlike Masquerade Balls, which were about alter-egos and disguise, Costume Balls were more about expression through costume.
 Victorian Costume Balls were often visually opulent and spectacular but they could also be witty and surreal.
 These Balls were used as a form of entertainment and escapism, as well as a way to communicate something about yourself that every day dress might not have allowed.”

 Though access to private collections is often limited, COVID-19 presented an even greater challenge for the freelance theatrical Costume Maker and Designer: “Because of the pandemic, a lot of museums, archives and collections have been closed to external researchers, so I was incredibly fortunate to have gained access to perhaps the most important of all costume dresses; the Duchess of Devonshire’s ball dress.”

 May decided to study at AUB while shows, theatrical performance and events were postponed due to COVID-19.
 She said: “I thought this might be a really good opportunity to spend a year going back into education and seeing what I could achieve through that.

 “I’ve really enjoyed it at AUB, and for me, the pandemic has been quite useful in a way because I was living back at home with family in Surrey and it meant that I could really spend some time on my research.
-The tutors at AUB have so extremely helpful and I felt really supported, its been really positive.
-Despite the pandemic, I’ve felt like I’ve go everything out of my studies here.”
+The tutors at AUB have so extremely helpful and I felt really supported, it's been really positive.
+Despite the pandemic, I’ve felt like I’ve got everything out of my studies here.”